-- Infrastructure provision, for example roads, schools, open and green space, street lighting and drainage, is a necessary part of most development proposals.
+- 7.28 Infrastructure provision, for example roads, schools, open space, street lighting and drainage, is a necessary part of most development proposals.
 As part of the development process it is normal for the developer to meet the capital costs for infrastructure such as roads, footways and street lighting within the site area of the development.
 In some instances, the impact upon the infrastructure extends beyond the boundaries of the development site.
-In these instances, where it can be recognised that the need for infrastructure improvement or provision in a surrounding area is as a result of the development of a site within the area, it is not unreasonable to expect the development to make a contribution to these improvements.
-In addition, the opportunity to also seek the improvement of green infrastructure through developer contributions should be considered. - 7.29 It is recognised that the need for investment in infrastructure improvements principally arises from new residential development.
+In these instances, where it can be recognised that the need for infrastructure improvement or provision in a surrounding area is as a result of the development to make a contribution to these improvements.
+In addition, the opportunity to also seek the improvement of green infrastructure through developmer contributions should be considered. - 7.29 It is recognised that the need for investment in infrastructure improvements principally arises from new residential development.
 It is also recognised that a flexible and creative approach to front funding of infrastructure may be required in the current economic climate.
-Supplementary Guidance will be prepared to ensure land owners, developers and the local authority have certainty about the likely level of developer contributions and the nature of requirements for sites from the outset.